Railsware Products Studio LLC Data Processing Addendum

 4.2.
 Security

-Mailtrap as the Processor shall take the appropriate technical and organizational measures (specified in Appendix 2) to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data.
+Mailtrap as the Processor shall take the appropriate technical and organizational measures (specified in Annex 2) to adequately protect Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data.

 4.3.
 Confidentiality